-By Ray Johnson, USAG Bavaria Public Affairs OfficeJanuary 12, 2016
+By Ray Johnson, IMCOM-Europe Public Affairs OfficerFebruary 21, 2019

-SEMBACH, Germany -- Installation Management Command Europe welcomed its new command sergeant major and bid farewell to his predecessor during a change-of-responsibility ceremony held here Jan.
-12.
+SEMBACH, Germany -- Installation Management Command-Europe welcomed its new command sergeant major and bid farewell to her predecessor during a change-of-responsibility ceremony held here Feb.
+21.

 Command Sgt.
 Maj.
 Samara Pitre took over for Command Sgt.
 Maj.
 Ulysses Rayford, who will become the Sergeant Major for the Assistant Chief of Staff for Installation Management.

 Pitre is "an enterprise leader with a rich appreciation of our Army … she is a senior noncommissioned officer in every sense of the title," said Michael Formica, director of IMCOM Europe.

 While serving as the U.S. Army Garrison BENELUX commander sergeant major, her previous assignment, "she brought an attitude of optimism, genuine concern and dogged determination to delivery services to all service members, civilians and family members," Formica added.

 Over a 28-year career, Pitre has served with organizations such as NATO, U.S. European Command, U.S. Cyber Command and U.S. Army Africa, along with a combat deployment to Iraq.